xvnpw/ai-security-analyzer/README.md

 - `--agent-provider`: LLM provider for the agent (`openai`, `openrouter`, `anthropic`).
 Default is `openai`.
 - `--agent-model`: Model name for the agent.
 Default is `gpt-4o`.
 - `--agent-temperature`: Sampling temperature for the agent model (between `0` and `1`).
 Default is `0`.
+- `--agent-prompt-type`: Prompt to use in agent (default: `sec-design`).
+Options are:
+  - `sec-design`: Generate a security design document for the project.
+  - `threat-modeling`: Perform threat modeling for the project.
 - `--agent-preamble-enabled`: Enable preamble in the output.
 - `--agent-preamble`: Preamble text added to the beginning of the output.
 - `--files-context-window`: Maximum token size for LLM context window.
 Automatically determined if not set.